Share

 CytoSorb is indicated for use in conditions where elevated levels of cytokines and/or bilirubin and/or myoglobin exist.
 CytoSorb is indicated for use intraoperatively during cardio-pulmonary bypass surgery for the removal of P2Y12-Inhibitor Ticagrelor and/or Factor Xa-Inhibitor Rivaroxaban.
 Results from current studies suggest that CytoSorb may be administered for up to 7 consecutive days.
 Maximum Treatment Time per Device: 24 Hour.

-Access Healthcare Professionals Area
+Access by U.S. Healthcare Professionals is not permitted.